Konsole-Studio/Alive-Engine/README.md

 # Alive-Engine
-An open-soruce Game Engine made with ECMAScript 6, Electron, WebGL and Webpack
+An open source Game Engine made with ECMAScript 6, Electron, WebGL and Webpack